Finding a large dog when you have allergies can be challenging!

 The Portuguese Water Dog is an active dog that requires lots of daily exercise.

 They make an excellent guard dog due to their size as well as their high intellect, making it an excellent addition to most families.

 Irish Water Spaniel

 Irish Water Spaniels are big dogs that don’t shed a lot.

 They can reach up to 23 inches in height and 65 pounds in weight.

-Irish Water Spaniel are well known for its high adaptability level and the ability to be an excellent companion.
+Irish Water Spaniels are well known for their high adaptability level and the ability to be an excellent companion.

 However, they are not suitable for laidback owners.
 This large dog needs constant socialization and daily walks.